The Bankrate promise

 Now it’s on to the hardest aspect of debt settlement: calling your creditors with a debt settlement offer.

 If your creditor (or a debt collector) has been calling you, start the negotiation by picking up the phone when it rings.
-Just make sure you’re in a place where you can speak without distractions.
+Make sure you’re in a place where you can speak without distractions and have the information you need on-hand.
 They will likely ask for payment in full, but be ready with your counter-offer for a lesser amount.
 If they don’t accept the offer, wait.
 It could take multiple phone calls to reach an agreement.

 If your creditor accepts your settlement offer, you might be pressured to provide your bank account information immediately.
 You do not have to share this information.
 Say you’ll send a letter detailing the agreement and make the payment by the agreed-upon date.